How do you draw up an HRIS master plan?

 There’s no one-size-fits-all model, as its development depends on the context of your company or organization.

-Why creating an HRIS master plan?
+Why create an HRIS master plan?

 The master plan is an essential tool to enable HR to meet the company’s strategic ambitions.
-The purpose of the HRIS master plan is:
+The purpose of the HRIS master plan is :

 • bring together the various stakeholders (senior management, HR team and IT department) to define priority needs;